-The Kelp Bass (also known as the Calico Bass) is very similar to a freshwater Largemouth Bass, Micropherus salmoides.
-The upper head is olive green with random yellow spots and the upper back is mottled with white, olive-green and black markings.
-There are two rows of rectangular white blotches in a net pattern along the back.
-A key to identification is that the third and fourth dorsal spines are of equal length and approximately twice the length of the second spine.
+The Kelp Bass is very similar to the freshwater Largemouth Bass, Micropterus salmoides.
+Their upper head is olive green with random yellow spots and their upper back is mottled with white, olive-green, and black markings.
+There are two rows of rectangular white blotches in a net pattern along their back.
+A key to identification are the third and fourth dorsal spines, which are of equal length and approximately twice the length of the second spine.

+The Kelp Basses are found within and near kelp beds at depths up to 130 feet.
+They reach a maximum length of 72 cm (28 inches) and weigh up to 6 kg (14 pounds).
 They feed on crustaceans and small fish.

-The Kelp Bass are found within and near kelp beds at depths up to 130 feet.
-They reach a maximum length of 72 cm (28 inches), and weigh up to 6 kg (14 pounds).
-Kelp Bass do not undergo a mid-life sex change.
-However, the males are seasonally sexually dichromatic during spawning season (June to September) indicated by a significant change in facial coloration (see photo below).
+They do not undergo a mid-life sex change, however, the males are sexually dichromatic during spawning season (June to September), as evidenced by a significant change in facial coloration (photo below).
+They are found from the United States border to just north of Cabo San Lucas on the west coast of Baja, with the southern range established by a fish in our possession.

-The Kelp Bass is similar to and can be confused with the Barred Sand Bass, Paralabrax nebulifer (upper two-thirds of body and tail base with dark blotches; third dorsal spine longest and two and a half times longer than second and less than twice as long as second); the Goldspotted Sand Bass, Paralabrax auroguttatus (head, body and fins covered with dense orange spots, third dorsal spine three times longer than second); the Parrot Sand Bass, Paralabrax loro (head covered with orange spots and lines, seven dark bars on the sides; third dorsal spine three times longer than second); and the Spotted Sand Bass, Paralabrax maculatofasciatus (numerous black, brown and orange spots, dark bar from eye to gill cover, third dorsal spine elongated three times longer than second).
-The Kelp Bass is found from the United States boarder to just north of Cabo San Lucas on the west coast of Baja, with the southern range established by a fish in our possession.
+The Kelp Bass can be confused with the Barred Sand Bass, Paralabrax nebulifer (dark blotches on upper two-thirds of body and tail base; third dorsal spine two and a half times longer than second spine); the Goldspotted Sand Bass, Paralabrax auroguttatus ((dense orange spots covering head, body, and fins; third dorsal spine three times longer than second spine); the Parrot Sand Bass, Paralabrax loro (orange spots and lines covering head; seven dark bars on the sides; third dorsal spine three times longer than second spine); and the Spotted Sand Bass, Paralabrax maculatofasciatus (numerous black, brown, and orange spots covering body; dark bar from eye to gill cover; third dorsal spine three times longer than second spine).

-The Kelp Bass is considered to be an excellent food fish and an important game fish with annual catch levels being in excess of 500,000 by California party boats.
+The Kelp Bass is considered to be an excellent food fish and an important game fish with annual catch levels in excess of 500,000 by California party boats.